-Ultra Dark Mode was developed to overcome the unique challenges of measuring extremely dark, matte, or textured materials across industries such as automotive coatings, plastics, textiles, chemicals, and foods.
+Agera L2 Ultra Dark Mode was developed to overcome the unique challenges of measuring extremely dark, matte, or textured materials across industries such as plastics, textiles, chemicals, and foods.
 By optimizing illumination, detector sensitivity, and signal processing, Ultra Dark Mode enables accurate color evaluation of materials containing carbon black, metallic pigments, or low-gloss surfaces.
 This ensures manufacturers can monitor production quality, maintain color consistency across global supply chains, and validate visual uniformity between laboratory and production environments.

 Enhanced Sensitivity: Ultra Dark Mode improves signal-to-noise ratio for samples below 15% reflectance, minimizing variability caused by detector noise and stray light.